 Community leaders, including police liaison officers, are part of the presentation to students, who are deeply engaged and keen for the program to continue.

-Ms Wallis says sexual health is more than educating people about sexually transmitted infections (STIs).
+Ms Wallis said sexual health was about more than educating people about STIs.

-“It’s also a sense of wellbeing, being able to express who you are in a safe environment.”
+“It’s also a sense of wellbeing, being able to express who you are in a safe environment," she said.

 “Sexual health is a state of physical, mental and social well-being in relation to sexuality.
 It requires a positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences, free of coercion, discrimination and violence.”